-to all parties listed on page 2.

-Name of Person Making the New/Change Policy Request Date

-Name of Division or Department:
+Name of Person Making the New/Change Policy Request Date Name of Division or Department:

 Section A. New (or Modified) Policy

 List the existing policy, if applicable.

 List the new proposed (or modified) policy

 Describe the rationale for the new (or modified) policy.
-The rationale for the new policy should in

-resources or funds that might be needed to implement the change.
+The rationale for the new policy should include the benefit(s)/challenges that the change will have on the unit, department and/or College.
+Also, discuss any additional resources or funds that might be needed to implement the change.
 Attach additional sheets if necessary